After Formal Complaint, Rayport’s Nantucket Voter Status To Be Decided On Sunday

 Hillary Rayport

-Hillary Hedges Rayport at the 2023 Annual Town Meeting in May.
+Hillary Hedges Rayport at the 2023 Annual Town Meeting.

 The Nantucket Board of Registrars will decide Sunday whether former Nantucket Historical Commission Chair Hillary Hedges Rayport is qualified to vote on Nantucket after a formal complaint was filed by Linda Williams on October 31.